Hammytaro/About-Me/index.md

 ## Additonal Links
 [LinkedIn](https://https://www.linkedin.com/in/sean-akins-csegame-designer/) <br/>
-This is my professional account for LinkedIn.
+This is my professional account for LinkedIn.<br/>
 [Handshake](https://csusb.joinhandshake.com/users/8592457) <br/>
-Handshake link to my in-depth profile.
+Handshake link to my in-depth profile. <br/>
 [Indeed](https://my.indeed.com/resume?hl=en&co=US&from=gnav-acme--jobseeker-contributions-webapp/) <br/>
-This may/may not lead you to a useable website.
+This may/may not lead you to a useable website. <br/>

 ### _About Me_